One Day in Brussels: An Expert’s Guide to Brussels in a Day

 Juliana Hotel Brussels – One of the most luxurious hotel options in the city, this beautiful, classical hotel is fit for royalty.
 Fully equipped with great service, a swimming pool, spa, gym and a delicious breakfast, there’s no better place to stay.
 Check rates and availability here.

-Pillows City Hotel Brussels Centre – One of the most stylish hotels in the city center, this is the perfect option for design-focused travellers.
+Pillows City Hotel Brussels Centre – One of the most stylish hotels in the city center, this is the perfect option for design-focused travelers.

 This hotel features beautifully designed spaces and rooms, clean and comfortable rooms and beds and great staff and service.
 A great value stay for Europe.
 Check rates and availability here.